By Ian Lurie, CEO

 Writing about a company's philosophy is risky business.
 I could come off as a thesaurus-obsessed fuddy-duddy.
-Or, I might leave you assuming I'm a dewy-eyed visionary who's spent his career waving his hands around, instead of using them to do cool marketing.
+Or, I might leave you assuming I'm a dewy-eyed visionary who's spent his career waving his hands around, instead of using them to do cool digital marketing.
 I think I've found a safe route: I'm going to tell you about how we hire our people.
 We look for six attributes that, as luck would have it, are also the core of Portent's philosophy.